One effective strategy is to delay deriving your income until after June 30, 2023 by:

 Roger has over 35-years in the Chartered Accountancy profession and significant expertise in providing advice and solutions to small businesses and high-net-worth individuals.
 He also has extensive experience in the areas of Self-Managed Superannuation Funds and retirement strategies.

-Roger is active in the development of young accountants both in mentoring cadets at the firm and lecturing in taxation for the CA Program for the Institute of Chartered Accountants.
+Roger is active in the development of young accountants both in mentoring cadets at the firm and lecturing in taxation for the CA Program for the Institute of Chartered Accountants & New Zealand.

-• 1992 – Admitted as an Associate Member of the Institute of Chartered Accountants Australia
+1992 – Admitted as an Associate Member of the Institute of Chartered Accountants Australia & New Zealand

 Tess Uncle